socs-kul/socs-kul.github.io/_tutorials/rars.md

 [RARS - RISC-V Assembler and Runtime Simulator](https://github.com/TheThirdOne/rars) is an assembler and simulator for the RISC-V architecture.
 It allows you to write, execute and debug the programs that you have written in RISC-V assembly.
-There are different flavours of assembly, for example the typical AMD/Intel CPUs you think of only understand x86-64 assembly.
-RISC-V is easier to start off with since there are less instructions and thus serves as a good foundation for understanding other architectures.
+There are different flavours of assembly, for example the typical AMD/Intel CPUs you are probably most familiar with only understand x86-64 assembly.
+RISC-V is easier to start off with, since there are less instructions and thus serves as a good foundation for understanding other architectures.
+The differences between RISC-V and other instruction set architectures (ISAs) will be examined in the theoretical part of SOCS.

 ## Installation instructions